saidfaycal/pc-2021-6300/Rules.md

 11. Theacher will check your PR and will add comments
 12. You need to do changes considering teacher's comments
 13. You need push changes into your branch (your PR will be updated automatically)

-## 14. CREATE NEW BRANCH ONLY FROM MAIN BRANCH FOR EVERY NEW HOMEWORK:
-git checkout main

-git checkout -b <new_branch_name>